ENG517/Procedure/soetebierl/p-stardew-valley-create-new-save.md

 # Creating a New Save in Stardew Valley
+> **Warning:** This tutorial contains mild spoilers for later in the game.

 Part of the charm of Stardew Valley is the ability to customize your farm to your liking, however with little to no direction the character creation and farm selection process can be a bit intimidating.
 This set of instructions aims to demystify this process so that you can have the character and farm set from the get go!

+There is no set order that these steps need to be completed in, the following order is just a suggestion.
+Alterations can be made at anytime.

 > **Note:** This tutorial is intended only for Stardew Valley Version 1.6 on PC.